Understanding the importance of the Medicis to Florence

 The show also serves to reminds us how, through the Medici legacy, countless other artists, including humanists, writers, painters, sculptors, architects and more through the centuries since then have been influenced by the creativity they helped nourish during their reign.
 Our present is very well tied to our history, no doubt about that!

 By bringing together art, theater and history, the Medici Dynasty Show is the best way to complete your visit to Florence!
-You can check out the booking options for tickets on the official website or buy your tickets online through Viator ahead of time.
+You can check out the booking options for tickets on the official website (get 10% off with our coupon code VF16) or buy your tickets online through Viator ahead of time.

 Modern Jewelry with a Hint of the Past